-Solar Applications Data Analysis
+Solar Applications: Growing Form of Energy Data Analysis

 Why this dataset?

 California easily leads all 50 states in solar electricity production (enough to power 5.4 million homes), nearly 5x larger than the second largest state2.
 Therefore, “the Golden State” provides a great opportunity to gain insights into a growing US solar market.
-Additionally, I chose applications data in particular because an application needs to be submitted and approved before an actual installation occurs; therefore, analysis of this data could potentially be a forward-looking metric.
+Additionally, I chose applications data in particular because an application needs to be submitted and approved before an actual installation occurs.
+Therefore, analysis of this data could potentially be a forward-looking metric.

 There are several companies that can be tied to the solar applications on a megawatt (MWs) basis.
 Understanding the rate of change of solar applications in MWs could provide some insight to their operations in CA. Below are the companies:

 |PGE: Pacific Gas and Electric||SCTY: SolarCity (owned by Tesla)|